SilenLoc/SilenLoc/README.md

 - I code in my freetime and at work.
 - I am married to a wonderful woman.
-- I like to read.
+- I like to read and play handball.

 ## A collection of the tech I use
 <hr>